mglush/data-aggregation/README.md

 ## Files
 While the files contain self-explanatory code, this section briefly summarizes the purpose of each file.
 1. [data_mining/td_price_history.py](https://github.com/data-aggregation/blob/main/td_price_history.py)
 * This class was written to interract with the TD Ameritrade API.
 It contains methods that could be helpful in pulling the price history of a single stock, a group of stocks given a list, or to pull the price history of all the stocks available on there (excluding small OTC symbols).
-This file should be used as an import, and was only directly run at the very beginning of this project in order to set up all the files.
+This file should be used as an import.
 2. [data_mining/parallel_gen_data.py](https://github.com/data-aggregation/blob/main/parallel_gen_data.py)
-* This file uses the class mentioned above, and is directly run whenever one would like to update their file-system with any new data that might've been recorded by the TD Ameritrade API since the files were last interracted with.
+* I use this file to run the TdPriceHistory class, get the latest 10 days of data I need, and append it to the end of each tickers JSON file.

 ## Use In Your Project
 You can import the TdPriceHistory class from the td_price_history.py file for use in your projects with the usual